dnarayanan/pygadgetreader/readme.txt

 ##################################################

-readsnap - This module does the bulk of the work.
+readsnap - This function does the bulk of the work.
 It reads data blocks from the snapshot
 	   file and returns the requested data for specified particle type.
 	   Supported data blocks are: